thomaspaulmann/EmojiTimeFormatter/README.md

 ### Emoji to Date

-It's also possible to get convert a `ClockFaceEmoji` back to a `Date`.
+It's also possible to convert a `ClockFaceEmoji` back to a `Date`.
 Create a new `EmojiTimeFormatter`, get the `Date` for your `ClockFaceEmoji` and print it.
-It's that simple.
+It's that simple, again.

 ``` Swift
 let twelveThirty = ClockFaceEmoji.twelveThirty